ddhaddox/ddhaddox.github.io/_pages/about.md

 ---

 <h1 id="about">About</h1>
 I'm a clinical psychology Ph.D. student at the University of Arizona working in Dr. Zachary Cohen's [Personalized Treatment Lab](https://sites.arizona.edu/personalized-treatment-lab/).
-Previously, I worked in Dr. Nicholas Jacobson’s [AI and Mental Health Lab](https://geiselmed.dartmouth.edu/jacobsonlab/) and Dr. Thalia Wheatley’s [Dartmouth Social Systems Lab](http://www.wheatlab.com).
+As an undergraduate, I worked in Dr. Nicholas Jacobson’s [AI and Mental Health Lab](https://geiselmed.dartmouth.edu/jacobsonlab/) and Dr. Thalia Wheatley’s [Dartmouth Social Systems Lab](http://www.wheatlab.com).
 My research uses data science methods and intensive longitudinal data to improve how we conceptualize, measure, and predict psychopathology and treatment as idiographic and dynamic complex systems.

 **Research Interests:**
 - Computational Psychiatry